 Companies often went a little content-crazy, building up hundreds (if not thousands) of courses in their LMS.
 It soon became difficult for staff to find what they were looking for; searching through courses to find something relevant was a chore.

-On top of that the modern time-strapped knowledge worker just doesn't have the time time to peruse a thousand course catalog in the hope they’ll find something that’s “just right”.
+On top of that, the modern time-strapped knowledge worker just doesn't have the time time to peruse a thousand course catalogues in the hope they’ll find something that’s “just right”.

 We already use e-learning.
 How are you different?

 E-learning is traditionally delivered as modules that are completed by absorbing some information, then maybe answering some questions at the end of the pdf, digital course, slideshow or video.

 Learners are asked questions to help them learn.